 -- With Ev-DO Rev 0 devices

 Verizon Wireless has used sound engineering principles in the design and operation of its broadband network to ensure a good user experience for all customers.
-An individual user’s experience will vary depending upon many factors, including the network (3G Ev-DO or 4G LTE) the customer is using and the device in use.
-Verizon Wireless has implemented optimization technologies in its 3G Ev-DO and 4G LTE networks to transmit data files in a more efficient manner to allow available network capacity to benefit the greatest number of users.
+An individual user’s experience will vary depending upon many factors, including the network (3G Ev-DO, or 4G LTE, or 5G Home) the customer is using and the device in use.
+Verizon Wireless has implemented optimization technologies across its networks to transmit data files in a more efficient manner to allow available network capacity to benefit the greatest number of users.
 These techniques include TCP optimization, video caching, and sizing video files more appropriately for mobile devices.
 The optimization process is agnostic as to the content itself and to the website that provides it.
 While Verizon Wireless invests much effort to avoid changing text, image, and video files in the optimization process and while any change to the file is likely to be indiscernible, the optimization process may minimally impact the appearance of the file as displayed on a customer's device.

 In addition, in order to optimize customers’ video viewing experiences on their devices while ensuring a high quality experience for other users of the network, Verizon seeks to transmit video downloads or streams to smartphones at 720p and to devices with larger screens at 1080p, unless a different video resolution is disclosed in the description of a particular plan.
 This practice does not make any distinction based on the content of the video or the source website.
 To achieve this optimization, Verizon limits the throughput speeds of such video downloads or streams (which may be below the 5-12 Mbps 4G LTE download speeds typically provided).
 This practice results in the video provider’s content server sending the appropriate resolution video file for that speed, if available.